Millions of Cats: Legacy

 Wanda Gag pioneered the double-page spread in this book.
 Writer and reviewer Anita Silvey explained, "She used both pages to move the story forward, putting them together with art that sweeps across the entire page spread: her favorite illustration fell in the center of the book - with the old man carrying cats against the rolling hills."
 This book remains popular with children, parents, and critics alike.
 In 1001 Children's Books You Must Read Before You Grow Up, Kaylee Davis calls the book an "enchanting tale", and says "Gag's charming, folk-art style, simple black-and-white illustrations, lyrical language, and catchy refrain that children will happily repeat with each reading, make this a family favorite."

+Adaptations

+The book was adapted into an episode of the first season of Shelley Duvall's Bedtime Stories in 1992, narrated by James Earl Jones.